Pastorales de Noël: Overview

 The opening movement, "L'Étoile (The Star) begins with a mysterious duet for flute and bassoon and features sparkling harp arpeggios.
-In "Les Mages", the bassoon and the flute echo the Magis' efforts during their journey, with a melody that displays a characteristic augmented interval (E-flat to F-sharp).
+In "Les Mages", the bassoon and the flute echo the Magis' efforts during their journey, with a melody that displays a characteristic augmented interval (E♭ to F♯).
 The goal of their pilgrimage is the subject of the next movement, "La Vierge et l'enfant".
 It is extremely simple, based entirely on the C minor scale.
 The harmony consists only of three chords: C minor, F minor and G minor and calls to mind a peaceful lullaby.
 The final movement, "Entrée et danse des bergers" (Entrance and Dance of the Shepherds) is more rhythmically complex and changes metre several times.
 It ends unexpectedly on an E major chord with added sixth.